 All the photos of ramens below are mine.
 And you can see how many filing options you can make.
 I have signed all photos for convenience.

-10. So spicy chicken ramen: about main & additional ingredients
+About main & additional ingredients

 I don’t like ramen that is too thick and rich.
 I like ramen that you can eat every day.